 the SCR symbol

-A silicon controlled rectifier (SCR) is a type of thyristor (a 4-layer semiconductor device with alternating layers of p and n-type materials, acting like a diode (but isn't one), having current going form anode to cathode.
+A silicon controlled rectifier (SCR) is a type of thyristor (a 4-layer semiconductor device with alternating layers of p and n-type materials, acting as a diode (but isn't one), having current going form anode to cathode.

-Unlike most components, an SCR has 3 terminals: the anode (A), cathode (K or C), and gate (G), crucial to switch a device on/off.
+An SCR has 3 terminals: anode (A), cathode (K or C), and gate (G), It can switch a device on/off.
+Anode connects to p-type layer and cathode, to n-type at the other end.

 [4] This diagram shows an SCR's 4-layer configuration, 3 junctions labeled "J1," "J2," "J3."

-[4] This graph shows the SCR's characteristics:
+[4] This graph shows an SCR's characteristics:

-This curve shows the different states: from the forward blocking region to the reverse blocking region and to the on state as the SCR conducts fully the voltage needed to keep it conducting, called the threshold voltage (VDRM).
+This curve shows each states: from the forward blocking region to the reverse blocking region and to the on state as the SCR conducts fully the voltage needed to keep it conducting, called the threshold voltage (VDRM).
 Once this is exceeded, the SCR stays on til the current drops unde the holding level.

 An SCR can be considered as 2 interconnected transistors, here drawn as Q1 and Q2, a configuration showing how the SCR works internally; using a small gate current turns on Q2 which triggers Q1.
 They together make a positive feedback loop, keeping both on and for current to flow between the anode and cathode.